PRIVATE Swimming for You & Your Dog!

 How many sessions are needed?
 It depends on the dog, the reason for swimming as well as your schedule.
 If for exercise, just like with people, it is best if you combine swimming 1 - 2 times a week with other exercise like walking, running, agility, herding, dock dogs, etc. Dogs enjoy the feeling of the warm water on their muscles and joints and get frisky after each session.
 You may find you need to give less arthritis medication the more you swim your dog.
 After a few swim sessions, you will see improved mobility, increased muscle mass, better endurance and a more confident dog.

 Do you use Life Jackets?
-Yes, sometimes.
+Yes, if we need to.
 Using life jackets is the easiest and safest way to teach a dog how to swim.
 Dogs can be insecure in a new body of water and panic, splashing with their front paws, causing their back legs and hips to drop down in the water.
 Life jackets help keep your dog’s back and hips in good alignment and can teach them how to swim correctly.
 If your dog has had surgery or an injury, the life jacket will give them more confidence in the water.
 Some dogs will always need a life jacket, some are able to do fine without a jacket.

 My dog doesn't like the water.
 He does not know HOW to swim.
 Many people think their dogs don't like the water when in fact they just haven't been introduced to water appropriately.
 This environment is different - the water is warmer, there is a walk-in beach entry, no stairs, you are in the water with him, there are no other people or dogs around and the focus is on your dog.
 We make it fun for your dog using toys.
 If your dog isn't in to toys, there are a variety of ways to make it fun for a dog.
 Your dog will experience the natural effects of the warm water which will help his body relax.
 The trust and bond you have with your dog helps more than anything.
 How do you feel after getting out of a hot tub?
 The natural healing powers of water are profound.